emoreno619/second_angular/4-http-service/readme.md

 ## Questions

 * What is a service?
 Is there a Ruby or JavaScript equivalent to Angular services?

+A service is a piece of functionality that is wrapped up so that it can be used repeatedly, like a function, class, library, module, package or gem.

 * Explain in as much detail as possible what happens under the hood of `$http.get()`

+The $http.get() service takes a single argument, a configuration object, that is used to create an HTTP request.
+The argument contains the url to which the request is sent, and the service returns a promise.
+The promise contains a response object which contains various properties such as data, status, the same config object from the request, etc.

 * What is `$q` and how does it relate to `$http`?

+$q is an important service that allows for asynchronous functions and their return values to be accessed once they have been completed (i.e., the foundation of 'promises').
+It is related to $http insofar that $http returns a promise that is accessed via .then after the request so that the response of the request can be processed.